The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Survey Analysis Methodologies

+\paragraph{Uncertainties on companion astrometry and photometry} are reported as the 67\% credibility interval of the BKA posterior distributions for separation, position angle, and contrast.
+Uncertainty on absolute astrometric calibration of the instrument and the location of the central star in the images is incorporated into the error estimation for those quantities.
+However, the reported error bars for contrast encompass only the 67\% credibility interval for the scale factor posterior and not any uncertainties in photometric calibration, which we propagate separately into accretion rate estimates, as described in detail in Section \ref{sec:survey}.

-\paragraph{SNRs of planet candidates} In order to further quantify the strength of our detections, we utilize the \texttt{PlanetEvidence} class \citep{Golomb2019} within \texttt{pyklip} to conduct a Bayesian model comparison and determine the SNR of each companion detection reported in Table \ref{tab:detections}. \texttt{PlanetEvidence} uses the nested sampling implementation \texttt{pyMultiNest} \citep{Buchner2014, Feroz2009} to compare two models: $\mathrm{H_0}$, where the image contains only speckle noise, and $\mathrm{H_1}$, where the image contains a source at the position of the companion. \texttt{PlanetEvidence} returns marginal distributions of the parameters for the source and null cases, and calculates the SNR of the detection within the fitting region and the evidence values for $\mathrm{H_0}$ and $\mathrm{H_1}$ ($\mathrm{Z_0}$ and $\mathrm{Z_1}$).
+\paragraph{Detection strengths} are characterized further by utilizing the \texttt{PlanetEvidence} class \citep{Golomb2019} within \texttt{pyklip} to conduct a Bayesian model comparison and make a more conservative SNR estimate for each companion detection.
+These values are reported in Table \ref{tab:detections}. \texttt{PlanetEvidence} uses the nested sampling implementation \texttt{pyMultiNest} \citep{Buchner2014, Feroz2009} to compare two models: $\mathrm{H_0}$, where the image contains only speckle noise, and $\mathrm{H_1}$, where the image contains a source at the position of the companion. \texttt{PlanetEvidence} returns marginal distributions of the parameters for the source and null cases, and calculates the SNR of the detection within the fitting region and the evidence values for $\mathrm{H_0}$ and $\mathrm{H_1}$ ($\mathrm{Z_0}$ and $\mathrm{Z_1}$).
 The log-ratio of these evidence values, $\log{B_{10}}=\log{Z_1/Z_0}$, enables us to quantify the confidence with which one model can be favored over the other.
-This framework provides a more robust estimate of the quality of the detection, better capturing asymmetric speckle noise that can dominate at very close separations than SNR computed within an annulus.
-For example, values for $\log{B_{10}}>5$ are considered ``strong" evidence against the null hypothesis.
-We achieved unambiguous detections ($\log{B_{10}}>20$) in all datasets for which forward model fitting was successful.
+This framework provides a more robust estimate of the quality of the detection because it better captures asymmetric speckle noise, which can dominate at very close separations.
+Values for $\log{B_{10}}>5$ are considered ``strong" evidence against the null hypothesis.
+We note that \texttt{PlanetEvidence}-extracted SNR and $\log{Z_1/Z_0}$ values are sensitive to the size of the BKA fitting region, and can vary by $\sim$10\% based on this choice.
+We adopt a 15 pixel square fitting region for all forward model fits except in cases where nearby residual structure results in a clear under- or over-subtraction of the point-source candidate.

-\paragraph{Contrasts of companions and companion candidates} are also computed with BKA.
-The initial point source projected onto the KL basis set is given a fixed contrast relative to the primary star, and the forward-modeled post-processed PSF brightness is then iterated upon with a scale factor parameter.
-As with the astrometric fit quantities, we report the mode of this scale factor from the posterior distribution multiplied by the initial contrast as the final contrast of the companions, with error bars defined as the 67\% credibility interval on the posterior fits.

-\paragraph{Line luminosities} are estimated from the BKA photometric contrasts as follows.
-Contrast is translated to H$\alpha$ line luminosity ($L_{H\alpha}$) following the equation: